-Recently, zinc has gained in popularity in the context of medical applications for temporary biodegradable implants [1-5].
+Recently, zinc has gained popularity in the context of medical applications for temporary biodegradable implants [1-5].
 The fact that zinc is an essential element for the human body, responsible for several biological functions such as cell proliferation or apoptosis regulation further increases this attention [6,7].
-What is more, pure zinc has an optimal degradation rate in terms of use as a potential material for biodegradable cardiovascular stents, compared to magnesium (which corroding too quickly) and iron (which corrodes too slowly) [7].
-However, such use is prevented by pure zinc's low mechanical properties.
-Overcoming the limitation is possible thanks to zinc-based alloys with magnesium, copper, calcium, silver or other biocompatible elements [8].
-Even small amounts such as 0.1 wt.% of Mg improves the strength of pure zinc almost three-fold, reaching ultimate tensile strength (UTS) of 81.5 MPa.
+What is more, pure zinc has an optimal degradation rate in terms of use as a potential material for biodegradable cardiovascular stents, compared to magnesium (which corrodes too quickly) and iron (which corrodes too slowly) [7].
+However, such use is prevented by the low mechanical properties of pure zinc.
+Overcoming the limitation is possible thanks to zinc-based alloys with magnesium, copper, calcium, silver, or other biocompatible elements [8].
+Even small amounts such as 0.1 wt.% of Mg improve the strength of pure zinc almost threefold, reaching the ultimate tensile strength (UTS) of 81.5 MPa.
 A further increase of Mg content up to 0.8 wt.% results in a constant increase of yield strength (YS) and UTS, reaching 112 MPa and 120 MPa, respectively [9].
-Such an improvement is associated with grain boundary strengthening, since 0.1 wt.% of magnesium addition led to grain refinement from $3094 \pm 84 \ \mu m$ (for pure Zn) to $160 \pm 22 \ \mu m$.
-Further increase of Mg had a beneficial effect on grain size reduction, and finally $65 \pm 9 \ \mu m$ for 0.8 wt.% was obtained [9].
+Such an improvement is associated with grain boundary strengthening since 0.1 wt.% of magnesium addition led to grain refinement from $3094 \pm 84 \mu m$ (for pure Zn) to $160 \pm 22 \mu m$.
+Further increase of Mg had a beneficial effect on grain size reduction, and, finally, $65 \pm 9 \mu m$ for 0.8 wt.% was obtained [9].
 Based on the literature reports, it seems that the threshold for Mg content is 2%.
 Above this value, the deterioration of properties can be observed.
-For example, addition of 1 wt.% of Mg [3] caused growth of YS and UTS to about 100 MPa and 150 MPa, 1.2 wt.% [10] to 116.5 ± 1.2 MPa, 129.6 ± 6.4 MPa, 1.6 wt.% [11]
+For example, addition of 1 wt.% of Mg [3] caused growth of YS and UTS to about 100 MPa and 150 MPa, 1.2 wt.% [10] to 116.5 ± 1.2 MPa, 129.6 ± 6.4 MPa, 1.6 wt.% [11] to UTS 172 ± 12 MPa, while a 3 wt.% decrease of YS and UTS to 65 ± 9 MPa and 84 ± 9 MPa [12], respectively, were achieved.
+While it is known that Mg can strengthen the Zn-based alloy, it has no positive effect on the elongation (A) of the alloys, as with the addition of up to 0.8 wt.% the elongation stayed below 1%.
+Moreover, when studying its effect on corrosion rate no linear trend indicates that increasing the amount of Mg improves or weakens corrosion resistance [13].
+One report [14] focusing on other as-cast binary zinc alloys indicates that copper addition up to 4 wt.% did not significantly affect grain refinement and elongation but did improve UTS from 9.5 MPa for pure zinc to 105.4 MPa for Zn-4Cu.
+Immersion testing in HBSS performed over periods of five to 40 days revealed better corrosion resistance over a longer time for all investigated Zn-xCu alloys.
+Combining several alloying additives and creating ternary alloys may bring positive effects in terms of mechanical properties and corrosion rates, both of which are important factors for the potential application of zinc alloys as temporary implants.
+Zn-Mg-Sr alloys [15] with YS and UTS 129.08 ± 5.07 MPa and 144.15 ± 14.97 MPa, respectively, are an example of this.
+Manganese addition to Zn-Mg alloy [2] can also increase YS and UTS, yet at the expense of elongation.
+Moreover, that alloy ex-